 We’re revisiting a memorable kitchen tour from a showhouse in Atlanta for multiple reasons.
-The Light Blue Farrow & Ball Paint Color playing a starring role is one I am considering for a guest bedroom.
+Light Blue Farrow & Ball Paint Color plays a starring role and is a hue I am considering for a guest bedroom or powder room.
 Isn’t it beautiful?

 Light Blue Farrow & Ball Paint Color: Tranquil Design Inspiration

 Project: Kitchen – Atlanta Homes & Lifestyles 2017 Southeastern Designer Showhouse & Gardens Design: Matthew Quinn of Design Galleria and Lauren DeLoach Interiors Architect: Yong Pak Builder: Michael Ladisic Images: Design Indulgence and Emily Followill for Atlanta Homes

 PAINT COLOR for CABINETRY: FARROW & BALL Light Blue.

 Light Blue from Farrow & Ball is a light silvery blue and the lightest blue from F&B’s original collection.
 This color becomes a little more silver in tone shaded areas so it is popular for halls, especially when the remainder of the house is painted in cooler, more neutral greys.

 When used in well lit areas, it feels both peaceful and calming.
 FIND A SAMPLE HERE.

 Find ideas for lovely paint colors HERE as well as kitchen design ideas HERE.